Beto Gonçalves

-Alberto Gonçalves da Costa (born 31 December 1980), commonly known as Beto Gonçalves or simply Beto, is a professional footballer who plays as a striker for Championship club Persela Lamongan.
+Alberto Gonçalves da Costa (born 31 December 1980), commonly known as Beto Gonçalves or simply Beto, is a professional footballer who plays as a striker for Liga Nusantara club Persekabpas Pasuruan.
 Born in Brazil, he represented Indonesia at international level.

 Club career

 Early career

 Beto started his football career at the Sport Club Belém in Belém along.
 He transferred after one years to Clube Atlético Vila Rica, where he became of his striker position.

 Persipura Jayapura

 His first season in Indonesia, he immediately brought his first Indonesian club Persipura Jayapura champions 2008-09 Indonesia Super League.
 In his first season in Indonesia he scored 7 goals in 14 league matches.
 In season 2011-12 Indonesia Super League, He returned to Persipura and He also became the top score of the season 2011-12 Indonesia Super League.

 Arema

 In 2013, Beto signed a year contract with Arema.
 He made his league debut on 9 January 2013 in a match against Persidafon Dafonsoro.
 On 9 January 2013, Beto scored his first goal for Arema in the 18th minute at the Kanjuruhan Stadium, Malang.